ronvoluted/darktide-mods/Audio/README.md

 Place audio files in an `"audio"` folder directly at the root of your mod folder.
 Custom audio uses ffplay under the hood and is best suited to short audio playback (see [Limitations](#)).

-`path` is the only required argument and the file can be almost any audio type (mp3, wav, flac, ogg, opus, etc. Midi not supported.)
+`path` is the only required argument and the file can be almost any audio type (mp3, wav, flac, ogg, opus, etc. Midi not supported.) but Opus is recommended.

 Besides `audio_type`, all the keys of `playback_settings` correspond to [options](https://ffmpeg.org/ffplay.html) and [filter](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) flags from ffplay.
 The list below contains links directly to each option/filter's documentation which explains the syntax required.